-As grid for creative production, I have defined the context for my research as I kroywara I: I walk with you, you walk with I. In this sense, I kroywara I is a inter-multidisciplinary concept based on European, African, and Native American technologies that I imagine entangled with other technologies such as Kundalini (an Indian spiritual and supernatural power in humans).
-This High Level Structure relates to human agency and universal subjectivity.
+As grid for creative production, I have defined the context for my research as I kroywara I: I walk with you, you walk with I. This inter-multidisciplinary concept -based on European, African, and Native American technologies that I imagine entangled with other technologies such as Kundalini (an Indian spiritual and supernatural power in humans)- is a High Level Structure related to human agency and universal subjectivity.